 There is not yet a cure for lichen planopilaris.
 Treatment depends on how much of the scalp is affected and how quickly the condition progresses.
 A high or moderate potency steroid cream is often effective in treating lichen planopilaris.
 If this is not effective, steroid injections (into

-skin lesions), or systemic corticosteroids may be considered.
+skin lesions), or systemic corticosteroids (taken by mouth) may be considered.
 Hydroxychloroquine (Plaquenil), retinoids (Accutane), oral cyclosporine, methotrexate, mycophenolate mofetil, rituximab, and

 pioglitazone have also been used to treat lichen planopilaris with